 The Organization has adopted investment policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 Endowment assets include those assets of donor-restricted funds that the Organization must hold in perpetuity.
-Under this policy, as approved by the executive committee, the endowment assets are invested in a manner that is intended to maximize long-term growth using a balanced approach with less than full stock market risk and volatility.
+Under this policy, as approved by the executive committee, the endowment assets are invested in a manner that seeks to preserve capital to permit planned and approved withdrawals deemed prudent to fund operations.